The Sky’s the Limit: My Journey with Maryellen

 | ISBN | 9781609589868 |

-I zoom down the mountain, crossing the finish line and pass by the time clock.
-I won the race.
-I’m happy, though not as excited as Emma would be.
-Winning means more to her than it does to me.
-I take off my gloves, skis, and goggles, and change my boots.
-My team cheers me on.
-They gather around me and thump me on the back.
-And even Coach Stanislav is smiling.
-But where is Emma?
+I zoom across the finish line.
+I’ve won, though not as excited as Emma would be.
+Winning means more to her than to me.
+I strip off my gloves, skis, and goggles, change my boots, while my team cheers and thumps me on the back.
+Even Coach Stanislav is smiling.
+But where’s Emma?

-The judge comes over to me and gives me a congratulations, handing me my prize.
-It’s a fabulous vintage watch that is also a stopwatch.
-I take it out of its box, and I’m strapping it to my wrist when Emma appears.
-Emma says that I cheated.
-She says I took a shortcut.
+The judge congratulates me and hands me my prize: a vintage watch that doubles as a stopwatch.
+I’m strapping it to my wrist when Emma appears and accuses me of cheating, of taking a shortcut.

-I gasp.
-The plummet from happiness to humiliation takes one second.
-How could she think that I would cheat?
-She’s my sister.
-I know things have been intense between us since our grandmother came to live with us and we’ve had to share a room.
-But is she so mad that she would lie about me?
-I tried to read her face, but she won’t meet my eye.
+I gasp, plummeting from happiness to humiliation in one second.
+How could Emma think I’d cheat?
+She’s my sister, though things have been tense since Gran moved in and we started sharing a room.
+Is she angry enough to lie about me?
+I try to read her face, but she won’t meet my eye.

-I struggle to explain.
-I say that I must’ve made a mistake.
-I was blinded by the sun and I couldn’t see a flag.
-I thought someone pointed me down the trail.
-Coach Stanislav interrupts me.
-Coach says that if I cheated, I should be honest about it.
-I insist that I didn’t cheat.
-It was a mistake.
-My mom slips her arm around my shoulder to comfort me.
-The judge says that they’ll have to look into what happened.
-She turns to me and holds out her hand for the watch.
-I undo the strap with trembling, clumsy fingers.
-By mistake, I touch the stopwatch button, and then I feel a swoosh.
+I try to explain.
+The sun blinded me, I couldn’t see a flag, and I thought someone had pointed me down the trail.
+Coach Stanislav tells me to be honest if I cheated.
+I insist it was a mistake, not cheating, and Mom slips her arm around my shoulder.
+The judge says she’ll look into what happened, then holds out her hand for the watch.
+My fingers fumble the strap, and by mistake I press the stopwatch button.
+I feel a swoosh.